 2. Empowering Women and Youths:

-- To establish an innovative UNESCO Young Leaders Academy for hybrid learning.
+- To establish an innovative UNESCO Future Leaders Academy

-- To offer co-created transformative competences training courses for empowering women and youth facilitators – the driving forces of the bespoke collective healing programmes in different communities.
+- To offer co-created transformative competences programmes for empowering women and youth facilitators – the driving forces of the bespoke collective healing programmes in different communities.

-- To nurture, enable and support women and youths to become pillars of their communities who will collaborate in confronting systemic racism and intolerance in worldwide communities.
+- To nurture, enable and support women and youths to become pillars of their communities who will collaborate in confronting systemic discrimination and intolerance in worldwide communities.

 - To develop academic and interdisciplinary research for understanding and evaluating participating communities’ experiences of collective healing, well-being and regeneration.